Planet SciPy

 This is a good book!

 Passei o dia no trabalho brincando com o ChatGPT, a inteligência artificial para conversas.
 Travamos diálogos surreais e esdrúxulos: perguntei a ela como seria a América Latina caso tivesse sido colonizada pela Inglaterra e também qual a relação entre Senhor dos Anéis e Game of Thrones.
-Em outra, pedi que escrevesse um diálogo fictício entre… Continue a ler »A obsolescência humana na novelaSpeed Trap
+Em outra, pedi que escrevesse um diálogo fictício entre… Continue a ler »A obsolescência humana na novelaSangho's Internship at Quansight with PyTorch-Ignite project

 ChatGPT has been trending on social media platforms.
 It has crossed one million users in just a week time.
 Those who haven't heard about ChatGPT, it's a large language model trained by OpenAI.
 In simple words, it's a chat bot which answers your questions and the responses it provides may sound human-like.
-It's an impressive machine learning solution but you can't rely on it over Google search for learning on any topic.
+It's an impressive machine learning solution.
+With the release of GPT-4 we can rely on it over Google search for learning on any topic.

 Juan Sebastian Bautista, C.A.M.
 Gerlach and Carlos Cordoba also contributed to this post.